-The word materials includes books, magazines, newspapers, pamphlets, filmstrips, video recordings, audio recordings, art works, and other forms of media.
+The word materials includes all circulating and reference only materials such as books, magazines, newspapers, pamphlets, video recordings, audio recordings, e-resources, Library of Things items, and digital devices.

 The word selection refers to both the acquisition of new material for the collection and the retention of material already in the collection.

-As reflected in its Mission Statement, the Library strives to provide informational, educational, cultural and recreational materials in all media, both published and unpublished, within the constraints of budget and space, and recognizing the wide diversity of tastes, interests, educations, and cultural background of the residents of the communities it serves.
+The Traverse Area District Library (TADL) strives to connect people to the transforming power of knowledge.
+The Library strives to provide current, credible, and authoritative informational, educational, cultural and recreational materials in all media, both published and unpublished, within the constraints of budget and space, while recognizing the personal, educational, and, and cultural diversity of the residents of the communities it serves.

 - Insight into human and social conditions